 Ask a Climatologist: Tallying daylight on the darkest day of the year

 Above the Arctic circle, there's no daylight on the solstice.
-Fairbanks has about 3.5 hours.
+Farther south, Fairbanks has about 3.5 hours.

 Comments